 Program, support and budget growth for all USATF constituencies

 At USATF, Siegel quickly went to work on growing the USATF business.
-Since February, 2013, USATF has made nine partnership announcements, including seven in 2014.
-Among those are partnerships with The Hershey Company, Neustar, the University of Phoenix, Coach’s Eye, and a landmark deal with Nike that drew the attention of the national and international sports business communities.
+Since February 2013, USATF has made nine partnership announcements, including seven in 2014.
+Among those are partnerships with The Hershey Company, Neustar, Subway, Rosetta Stone, the University of Phoenix, Coach’s Eye, and a landmark deal with Nike that drew the attention of the national and international sports business communities.
 In recognition of Siegel’s success in sponsorship and marketing, IAAF President Sebastian Coe in March of 2016 appointed him chair of the IAAF Marketing Commission.